mmicko/micropython/ports/tinyfpga/README.md

-# The PicoRV32 port
+# The TinyFPGA-B2 port

-Port for UP5K Lattice chip Upduino, iceBreaker and similar boards.
+Port for Lattice chip based Upduino, iceBreaker and similar boards.

 ## Building